Top High-Interest Savings Accounts in India

 Benefits

-:- High interest for all balance slabs
+• High interest across balance slabs

-:- Zero balance option available
+• Zero balance account option available

-:- Strong mobile banking app
+• Strong and user-friendly mobile banking app

-Best For: Students, freelancers, professionals
+Best For: Students, freelancers, and working professionals

 2. IDFC FIRST Bank